 4.1 Recipe Overview

-- Serving size: About 8 scones
+- Serving size: Makes about 8 scones

 - Prep time: 15 minutes